Ollie-Moss/web601-as1/README.md

 # Product Management API

 This repository provides a set of routes to manage products in a system.
-These routes allow for viewing, creating, editing, and deleting products through both page routes and API routes to perform these CRUD operations.
+These routes allow for basic CRUD operations of viewing, creating, editing, and deleting products.
+These CRUD operations can be done through both the page routes and API routes provided.

 ## Table of Contents